ibmm-unibe-ch/H3BERTa/LM/README.md

 - SUB-PIPELINE3: all isotypes with all the Bsources
 - SUB-PIPELINE4: all isotypes with Unsorted B cells

-In this repository we report the pipeline described in the paper: - SUB-PIPELINE2: only IgG and IgA with Unsorted B cells
+In this repository we report the pipeline described in the paper: (SUB-PIPELINE1) only IgG and IgA with all the Bsources
 ## 1. FOR EACH SUB-PIPELINE:

 **Main folder** : `./SUB-PIPELINE.../`